35percent/11tystarter/src/posts/aylesbury-phase-2b-financial-viability-assessments.md

 This does not look like a bad deal for NHG.

-A question also naturally arises as to what exactly the Mayor's affordable housing grant is being spent on, when the rate of grant per unit rises so steeply (by over 40%), while a comparison of the original and updated viability assessments show that total build costs for the scheme have risen by much less -16%.
-It's hard not to suspect that the increase has a much to do with maintaining 'viability' as it does with securing more affordable housing.
+A question also naturally arises as to what exactly the Mayor's affordable housing grant is being spent on, when the rate of grant per unit rises so steeply (by over 40%), while a comparison of the original and updated viability assessments show that total development costs for the scheme have risen by much less -16%.
+It's hard not to suspect that the increase has a much to do with maintaining 'viability' as it does with securing more affordable housing [^9].

 ##### Footnotes: